oskarihakamies/IDS-project/Ansible/Proto_not_ready.md

 7. Use ```sudo bash install.sh``` to launch it

-8. Let it do its magic
+8. Let it do its magic.
+This takes around 2-10 minutes.
+Grab a coffee.

 9. When it's done, navigate to Firefox or w.e Browser